-Open the Historic Measures window by clicking on any axis of the Machine point in the data tree for the tested Phantom.
-The signal file should be available to open and analyze using Open file.
+2. Open the Historic Measures window by clicking on any axis of the Machine point in the data tree for the tested Phantom.
+The signal files are listed by date.
+Check the date filter and open any file for analysis by clicking Open file.